 Cyst Vs. Boil Comparison Of The Symptoms

 How do you differentiate between a cyst and a boil?
-Let us look at the symptoms of the two conditions that can help you identify the condition:
+Let us compare the symptoms and get a clear idea of the difference between boil vs. cyst.

 |1.
 Round, slow-growing lump on the skin||1.Swollen, red bump on the skin|

 |2.
 Filled with a yellow, foul-smelling keratin||2.
 Filled with yellow-colored pus|

 |3.
 Swollen, not painful, and warm to touch||3.
 Painful touch and sore|